 Some people think that K-12 computer science requires a large budget, a classroom full of tablets and robots, and an experienced tech teacher.
-We are pleased to dispel those myths--and introduce you to SAS CodeSnaps!
+We are pleased to dispel those myths--and introduce you to CodeSnaps!

 CodeSnaps is a collaborative coding environment requiring only one iPad and one robot.
 The app takes advantage of tangible, printed coding blocks, allowing students to prepare programs together on a shared work surface without a device.
 After students scan the blocks with the app, commands can be executed on the connected robot (compatible robots include Sphero, Ollie, SPRK, and SPRK+).